evmcnb/quartz/content/Pearls/H. pylori eradication.md

 * Rapid urease test during endoscopy
 * Stool antigen test for screening
-* Urea breath test to check treatment worked
+* Urea breath test to check treatment worked (there is no need to check for _H. pylori_ eradication if symptoms have resolved following test and treat)

 Triple therapy treatment for 7 days (2 antibiotics, 1 PPI):